 (© Christophe Grilhé)

-Tavel is an appellation of the southern Rhone, unique in its specialization in dry rosé wines.
+Tavel is an appellation of the southern Rhone valley, unique in its specialization in dry rosé wines.
 The vineyards that produce the appellation's wines are located around the town of Tavel, just south-west of Orange and north-west of Avignon.

 The soils here are mostly stony and sandy and boast excellent drainage qualities, which force the vines to dig deep, strong root systems in search of water and nutriment.
 There are areas of limestone which generate the lighter, more-delicate element of the otherwise robust rosés, and patches of red, iron-rich soils which fill out the palate with richer, earthier notes.